Happy Boxing Day, Nerds! And for everyone in the U.S., hey suckers! Sorry, you all had to go back to work today while we get a second stat holiday!

 And the solution to that is so painfully obvious – stop reading things if they suck.

-But I seriously have such a hard time doing this.
+But I seriously have such a hard time doing that.

 I was recently complaining about not being able to DNF things to a fellow book buddy.
 I said I can’t bring myself to do it because I need to know how a story ends.
 It’s a compulsion, verging on neurosis.
 She said to me, “when you decide to DNF the book, read the last few pages so you know how it ends.”